Bad Luck Baby

 Standing at his own juncture between English panache, heartland empathy, gospel ambition, and pop prowess, the West London-born and New York-based singer, songwriter, and multi-instrumentalist brings a rock ‘n’ roll edge to pop.

-Most importantly, he’s not afraid to “not fit in” on his 2019 independent EP and forthcoming album, Delayed Fuse.
+Most importantly, he’s not afraid to “not fit in” on his 2020 independent EP, Delayed Fuse.

 “I don’t fit in,” he affirms with a grin.
 “It’s my greatest blessing.
 If there was a musical niche, clique, or scene where I could’ve fit in, I would’ve gotten bored and probably quit a long time ago.
 All of the awkwardness and rejection makes being on stage the only place to be.
 It’s a gas,” he laughs.

 Along the way, a chance encounter with producer James Hallawell [The Water Boys, Graham Parker] planted the seeds for what would become Delayed Fuse.
-At a pub in London during 2014, Masterson bumped into Hallawell, and the two hitit off.
+At a pub in London, Masterson bumped into Hallawell, and the two hit it off.
 Shortly thereafter, they commenced writing and recording in Hallawell’s studio—right in the middle of Masterson’sold stomping grounds.
 They instantly caught a vibe.

 “We immediately had a flow and a chemistry,” he says of the partnership.
 “We were consciously talking about all of thesame inspirations and interests.
 I’d been living in America, yet I’ve got my British roots.
 We were able to marry the two.”